 \section{Conclusions}

 We have developed from first principles a theoretical model enabling the description of infrared pulse propagation in graphene-covered hybrid waveguides.
-Our theoretical model finely accounts for the waveguide dispersion, the nonlinearity of the waveguide core, and the effect produced by photo-generated FCs in the graphene layer.
-Specializing our calculations to a realistic rectangular waveguide composed of TaFD5 glass on top of silica substrate and covered with graphene on top, we find that FC generation enables efficient spectral modulation of ultrafast pulses propagating in the waveguide.
-In particular, we observe a strong spectral blue-shift of several hundreds of nanometers for peak pulse powers of the order of $10$\,kW.
-We further validate numerical results with a variational approach indicating that the refractive index temporal modulation ensuing from FC generation is responsible for the observed spectral modulation.
+Our theoretical model finely accounts for the waveguide dispersion, the nonlinearity of the waveguide core, and the effect produced by photogenerated free carriers in the graphene layer.
+Specializing our calculations to a realistic rectangular waveguide composed of TaFD5 glass on top of silica substrate and covered with graphene on top, we find that free-carrier generation enables efficient spectral modulation of ultrafast pulses propagating in the waveguide.
+In particular, we predict a strong spectral blueshift of several hundreds of nanometers for peak pulse powers of the order of $10$\,kW.
+We further validate numerical results with a variational approach indicating that the refractive index temporal modulation ensuing from free-carrier generation is responsible for the observed spectral modulation.
 Our results indicate that graphene-covered hybrid waveguides offer an appealing platform for frequency conversion in integrated optoelectronic devices.